sjml/paper/docs/porting_todo.md

     - sure it can't be fixed in the Word style?
 * docx font override will break if there's interaction between the two
 * dev command for windows and release mode?
+* swap time for chrono (plotters pulls in the latter anyway)
+* progress image should use timezone (meta set?)

 ## paper internal
 * move scripts and examples over here, make build scripts